Cloud Infrastructure Engineer Jobs in USA with Visa Sponsorship

 How competitive is H-1B lottery selection for cloud infrastructure roles?

-Selection odds are the same across all H-1B cap-subject petitions regardless of role.
+Selection odds are the same across all H-1B visa cap-subject petitions regardless of role.
 In FY2025, USCIS received approximately 442,000 registrations for 85,000 available slots.
 Cloud infrastructure engineers with a U.S. master's degree enter the advanced degree pool first, which improves selection odds marginally.
 Cap-exempt employers eliminate lottery risk entirely and are worth pursuing in parallel.

 Are there visa options for Cloud Infrastructure Engineers outside the H-1B lottery?